Spaces of harmonic maps of the projective plane to the four-dimensional sphere: Introduction

 (1) The area $A=A(S^{2})$ of the image sphere $S^{2}$ is an integer multiple of $2\pi r^{2}$.

-(2) The dimension $n$ is odd. \end{thm} In this theorem one uses an assumption that the image of $X:S^{2}\rightarrow\mathbb{R}^{n}$ is not contained in any hyperplane of $\mathbb{R}^{n}$.
-Such maps are called \textit{linearly full. }It should be noted that if we induce metric on $S^{2}$ by \foreignlanguage{english}{$X$} in the conditions of \thmref{(E.-Calabi-).}, then $X$ is an isometric immersion, and hence harmonic due to Proposition \propref{-An-isometric}.
-J. Barbosa clarifies paragraph (1) of \thmref{(E.-Calabi-).} in the case of $r=1$. \begin{thm} \textup{ (}J. Barbosa\textup{ \cite{key-3}).} The area of a generalized minimal immersion $X:S^{2}\rightarrow S^{2m}$ is $4\pi d$, for some $d\in\mathbb{N}$, $d\geq\frac{m(m+1)}{2}$. \end{thm} The word \textit{generalized} in this theorem means that the metric, induced on $S^{2}$ by $X$, may have conical singularities at isolated points.
+(2) The dimension $n$ is odd. \end{theorem} In this theorem one uses an assumption that the image of $X:S^{2}\rightarrow\mathbb{R}^{n}$ is not contained in any hyperplane of $\mathbb{R}^{n}$.
+Such maps are called \textit{linearly full. }It should be noted that if we induce metric on $S^{2}$ by \foreignlanguage{english}{$X$} in the conditions of \prettyref{thm:(E.-Calabi-).}, then $X$ is an isometric immersion, and hence harmonic due to Proposition \prettyref{prop:-An-isometric}.
+J. Barbosa clarifies paragraph (1) of \prettyref{thm:(E.-Calabi-).} in the case of $r=1$. \begin{theorem} \textup{ (}J. Barbosa\textup{ \citep{key-3}).} The area of a generalized minimal immersion $X:S^{2}\rightarrow S^{2m}$ is $4\pi d$, for some $d\in\mathbb{N}$, $d\geq\frac{m(m+1)}{2}$. \end{theorem} The word \textit{generalized} in this theorem means that the immersion $X$ may be branched at isolated points.
 The number $d$, appearing in this theorem, is called a \textit{harmonic degree} (or \textit{degree}) of a harmonic map $X$.
-The case $m=2$ has been investigated by R. L. Bryant in \cite{key-4} using the construction of twistor fibration $\pi:\,\mathbb{C}P^{3}\rightarrow S^{4}$ introduced in Section 2.
-In the following theorem \textsl{horizontal }means orthogonal to the fibers of $\pi$ (see \secref{2}). \begin{thm} \textup{ (}R. L. Bryant\textup{ \cite{key-4})}.
+The case $m=2$ has been investigated by R. L. Bryant in \citep{key-4} using the construction of twistor fibration $\pi:\,\mathbb{C}P^{3}\rightarrow S^{4}$ introduced in Section 2.
+In the following theorem \textsl{horizontal }means orthogonal to the fibers of $\pi$ (see \prettyref{sec:2}). \begin{theorem} \textup{ (}R. L. Bryant\textup{ \citep{key-4})}.

 (1) Let $\psi:S^{2}\rightarrow\mathbb{C}P^{3}$ be a linearly full horizontal holomorphic curve then $\phi=\pi\psi:S^{2}\rightarrow S^{4}$ is a linearly full harmonic map.
 Conversely every linearly full harmonic map $\phi:S^{2}\rightarrow S^{4}$ is equal to $\pm\pi\psi$ for some uniquely determined linearly full horizontal holomorphic curve $\psi$ called the \textup{twistor lift} of $\phi$.